Policies for rockandwater.net mailing lists

 Here's a quick summary of those:

-ATTACHMENTS: Try to avoid using attachments.
+ATTACHMENTS: Try to avoid using attachments where possible.
 Absolutely avoid attachments in proprietary formats, because (a) they are likely to be quite large (b) many recipients' mail systems block them in because of the risk of viruses and (c) a great many of the recipients will be unable to do anything with them other than throw them away.
 These formats include Word, WordPerfect, Excel, PowerPoint, BMP and others.

 If you must include an attachment, make sure that it's in an open format which can be read on many computing platforms.
 These formats include HTML, JPG, GIF, PDF, and others.
 Note that quite often the best way to share a large file (such as a picture) is to put it on the web and just send out the URL.
 Also note that excessively large attachments will probably be rejected either by our mail systems or that of many recipients.
+Email is not the best mechanism for transferring large files.
+See a note about attachments below, as well as Don't Broadcast Proprietary Attachments.

 LINE WRAP: Turn on line wrap in whatever-it-is that you use to compose messages.
 Messages with lines that are hundreds of characters long are hard to read and even more difficult to edit in a response.